ibm-cloud-docs/containers/cs_edge.md

 # Restricting network traffic to edge worker nodes
 {: #edge}

-Edge worker nodes can improve the security of your Kubernetes cluster by allowing fewer worker nodes to be accessed externally and by isolating the networking workload in {{site.data.keyword.containerlong}}.
+Edge worker nodes can improve the security of your community Kubernetes or OpenShift cluster by allowing fewer worker nodes to be accessed externally and by isolating the networking workload in {{site.data.keyword.containerlong}}.
 {:shortdesc}

 When these worker nodes are marked for networking only, other workloads cannot consume the CPU or memory of the worker node and interfere with networking.